ZaQuarius15/programming-univbasics-4-looping-with-arrays/README.md

 ## Introduction

+Arrays are often used to hold collections of related values.
+However, the power of arrays is made much clearer when we can _work_ with all the data they contain.

-With an understanding of arrays and hashes, it is time to start putting them to work.
+So far, we've learned how to add and remove values from arrays, as well as access and change specific values.
+It is time to start putting arrayd to work.
 So far, we've been working on arrays that we can see ahead of time.

 ```ruby
 pets = ["Dog", "Cat", "Fish", "Bird"]